dendemayer/TREMSUCS-TCGA/README.md

 - content of help page:

 ```
 Usage: TREMSUCS [OPTIONS]

   "TREMSUCS" a tool to choose, harvest and analyse expression and methylation
-  data of the TCGA-projects for revealing Biomarkers which indicate treatment
+  data of the TCGA-projects for revealing Biomarkers which indicate threapy
-  success predictions.
+  specific treatment success predictions.

   Calling the pipeline without any argument starts the interactive mode to
   help setting all needed parameters for the analysis.

+  To recreate the analysis published you can run: TREMSUCS -p TCGA-CESC -p
+  TCGA-HNSC -p TCGA-LUSC -d carboplatin -d carboplatin,paclitaxel -d cisplatin
+  -C 0 -C 5 -C 8 -t 0 -t 5 -t 10 -t 20 -o /your_output_path -c 40

+  Note that -c gives the number of cores which should fit your environment

 Options:
   -o, --out_path TEXT    path to save the result files  [default:
-                         ~/TREMSUCS]
+                         /home/dende/TREMSUCS]
   -p, --project TEXT     TCGA project(s) to be applied.
 Any TCGA project can
                          be chosen, like: -p TCGA-CESC -p TCGA-HNSC ...
   -d, --drugs TEXT       drug(s), like: -d drug1 -d drug2 or
                          drugcombination(s), like: -d drug1,drug2
   -c, --cores INTEGER    number of cores provided to snakemake  [default: 1]
-  -C, --cutoff FLOAT     Cut-off parameter, set minimum survival for positive
+  -C, --cutoff FLOAT     Cut-off parameter.
+Set minimum survival for positive
                          outcome.
+If 0, compares dead to alive patients.
+Enter
-Enter none, one or several like:
-                         -C 5 -C 8
+                         none, one or several like: -C 5 -C 8

                          You can estimate an appropriate cutoff value by
                          running your analysis with default cutoff and
                          checking out the created report html for the survival
                          time distribution.
 See man TREMSUCS for further
                          clarification of the Cutoff parameter  [default: 0]
+  -t, --threshold FLOAT  Threshold parameter.
+Exlude all patients within
+                         threshold % of the pivot from analysis to get better
-  -t, --threshold FLOAT  threshold parameter.
-Enter none, one or several like:
+                         group separation.
+Enter none, one or several like: -t
-                         -t 5 -t 10
+                         5 -t 10

                          It is advised for the user not to exceed a threshold
                          value of 20 since it is unlikely to gain any